theandrew168/bloggulus/README.md

 ### OAuth Services

-For authentication, this project relies on OAuth social logins (from GitHub and Google).
+For authentication, this project relies on OAuth social sign ins (from GitHub and Google).
 To work on the auth system, you'll need to create a `bloggulus.local.conf` file that contains the necessary OAuth credentials (client ID and client secret for each service).
 If you need these credentials, feel free to reach out.